jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 d & c \arrow[l, "h"]
 \end{tikzcd}
 \end{figure}
-> Saying a diagram commutes means that for all pairs of vertices $a'$ and $b'$ all paths from between them are equivalent (i.e. correspond to the same arrow of the category).
+Saying a diagram commutes means that for all pairs of vertices $a'$ and $b'$ all paths from between them are equivalent (i.e. correspond to the same arrow of the category).
+\end{itemize}

+\end{definition}

 If $f: a \to b$, then we say that $a$ is the *domain* and $b$ is the *codomain* of $b$.
 It is also written as:
 $$\text{dom}(f) = a,~\text{cod}(f) = b.$$